Leeds Festival: Drug death teen's dad says event is 'on probation'

 "Leeds Festival is on probation this year after what the coroner said."

-The inquest heard that an estimated 20% of those attending Leeds Festival, or around 19,000 people, are aged 16 and 17.
+The inquest heard that an estimated 20% of those attending Leeds Festival, or about 19,000 people, were aged 16 and 17.

 Mr Celino said the timing of the event, the day after GCSE results are released, and the fact under 18s cannot legally buy or bring in alcohol made them "an easy target" for drug dealers.